 Small Business Management is a certificate program designed to aid those students who already manage their own companies, are contemplating starting their own businesses, or work for a small business concern.
 This program will provide basic knowledge in the fields of accounting, marketing, management, and customer service.

-These credits may be applied to requirements for an A.A.S. degree in Applied Business or an A.A.S. in Entrepreneurship if a student decides to matriculate into either of those programs.
+These credits may be applied to requirements for an A.A.S. in Entrepreneurship if a student decides to matriculate into that program.

 (Housed in the Business Administration and Economics Department)